alexeyraspopov/dataclass/README_NPM.md

 Syntax sugar that leverages the power of available type systems in TypeScript and JavaScript to provide an effortless way for defining value objects that are immutable and persistent.

+The library intents to bring flexibility and usefulness of data classes from Kotlin, Scala, or Python to TypeScript and JavaScript.

 ```javascript
 import { Data } from 'dataclass';